joshuaadickerson/Scene7/README.md

 # Adobe Scene7 HTTP Protocol API #
 A library to create request strings for the Adobe Scene7 HTTP Protocol.

+## Installation ##
+The easiest way to install this library is with Composer `composer require joshuaadickerson/scene7`

+There is no version yet since I'm not ready to call it stable.

+The minimum PHP version is 5.6.

 ## Factory ##
 The factory should be used to create a new request and layers.